grasmash/drupal-achievements/README.txt

  * Achievements can be grouped into categories and tabbed with jQuery UI.

  * An adminterface allows you to manually grant or remove achievements.
+If the user is offline at the time, any unlocked achievements will display the next time the user visits the site.

  * Your code decides whether achievements are retroactively applied or not.